lanhostt/PHIL/README.md

 This idea is central to the project.

-Imagine: the code writes the developer, not the other way around.
+Imagine: The code shapes the developer, rather than the developer shaping the code.